Greece–Portugal relations: History

 The first interaction between the people that inhabited the territories that nowadays make up Portugal and Greece dates back to the Classic Antiquity, where several contacts between the two territories were registered, mainly with the founding of several Greek colonies in the Iberian Peninsula.
 In fact, the mythological founder of the Portuguese capital is Odysseus, a legendary figure in Greek Mythology and the protagonist of Homer’s Odyssey, one of the most famous epic poems from Ancient Greece.

-The Greek War of Independence, which begun in 1821, would renew the relationship between the two countries.
+The Greek War of Independence, which began in 1821, would renew the relationship between the two countries.
 The role of the Portuguese António Figueira de Almeida, born in Elvas, in the Alentejo, is of particular relevance in this context.
 António de Almeida would take part in the philhellenist mission led by the colonel Fabvier and fight in the Greek Independence War alongside volunteers from several European countries.
 António de Almeida would end up settling in Greece, where he played an active role in the life of the young republic, having arrested one of the two assassins of the first Greek Governor, Ioannis Kapodistrias, in 1831, before rising to the rank of General in the Greek Army.
 Nowadays, António de Almeida is regarded as one of the cofounders of the Modern Greek Army.
 After the consolidation of the independence of the Hellenic Republic, the Greek Government established diplomatic relations with Portugal, in 1835, when the first Greek diplomatic representative to Portugal was accredited as Ambassador Non-resident in Lisbon.
 However, Portugal would only send a diplomatic representative to Greece in 1919, when the Minister Plenipotentiary Martinho Teixeira Brederode, Head of the Portuguese delegation to the Balkans, based in Bucharest, was also given jurisdiction over Greece.

 During the period of the Greek War of Independence, the Greek Throne was offered to Pedro, Prince of Portugal, and future King of Portugal and Emperor of Brazil, who would refuse the Greek Crown.
 Later the Greek Crown was offered to the Bavarian Prince Otto Friedrich Ludwig who accepted, and became King of Greece, as Otto I of Greece.

 Following the Democratic Transition in both countries, which took place in both cases in 1974, the relationship between the two countries was renewed, as shown by the signing of several bilateral agreements, and by several state and official visits by statesmen from both countries.
 After the two countries joined the European Union, Greece in 1981, and Portugal five years later in 1986, the European Union assumed a strong influence in the relationship between the two countries.